ryhkml/nix-home-manager/README.md

 # Nix Home Manager

 The nix home manager configuration i use.
+This is my never ending journey in keeping things smooth and fun.

 ## Installation